wojciech-kulik/Algorithms/Well known algorithms/Dijkstra/README.md

 ## Output

-This algorithm returns shortest distances from city "1" to all other cities.
+This algorithm returns shortest distances from city "s" to all other cities.